padogrid/bundle-geode-1-app-kryo_codegen/README.md

 mvn package
 ```

-### 5. Generate KryoSerializer for the generated wrapper classes.
+### 5. Generate KryoSerializer for the generated wrapper classes

 With the wrapper classes in the jar file, we can now generate the `KyroSerializer` class that properly registers all the wrapper classes in Geode/GemFire.
 Execute the following command to generate `KryoSerializer`.